SteinschneiderLab/lab-manual/resources/git-and-github.md

 GitHub is a cloud-based Git repository hosting service.
 With its user-friendly interface, GitHub helps individuals and teams use Git for version control and collaboration.
 We use GitHub as a central location for making publicly available the models and tools developed in the lab, which is key to our commitment to Open Science.

 There are **lots** of tutorials online for Git and GitHub.
 Some to start with can be found [here](https://docs.github.com/en/get-started/quickstart/hello-world) and [here](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).
 But I encourage you to look for others you find useful (and list them here!).

+Finally, its important to note that you can often store your data on GutHub too, but only up to a certain size.
+Large datasets (files > 50 MB) should not be stored in the GitHub repository, but instead in other general-purpose open repositories (e.g., [Zenodo](https://zenodo.org/)) that you can directly link to your GitHub account.